-PLA 2203 Civil Procedure 4.0 quarter credit hours
+PLA 2203 Civil Procedure

 This course provides an introduction and overview to the procedural rules of court applicable to and governing civil matters, including, but not limited to, rules governing jurisdiction, venue, pleadings, motions, trial practice, and post-trial procedure.
 While emphasis will be placed on the Federal Rules of Civil Procedure, local rules will also be examined, as well as Federal Rules of Evidence and appellate court rules and procedures.
 Prerequisite: PLA 1003.
 Lecture Hrs: 040 Lab Hrs: 000 Other Hrs: 000